-Death is a painful prospect, one that calls for thoughtful processing and even preparation.
-First of all, a talk with your cancer care team can give you some idea how realistic your fears and concerns are.
+The thought of death may be difficult , but talk with your cancer care team to get an idea of how realistic your fears and concerns are.
 You need to get support that works for you so you can talk about and express your feelings about recurrence.
 You can also learn more about yourself and explore the meaning of your life.
 Sometimes our lives have a purpose and meaning we cannot see clearly.
 It can be very helpful to discover that purpose and take pleasure from it when it seems there’s no hope.

 There are different ways to look at and talk about cancer that has come back.
-Is there a chance you might not survive your cancer recurrence?
-Yes.
-Does that mean there’s no hope?
-No. When cancer comes back, you may find that your hopes are very different from those you had when you were first diagnosed.
+If cancer comes back, you may find that your hopes are very different from those you had when you were first diagnosed.

-There’s no denying the situation is more serious if the cancer has come back, but for many people this simply means that treatment will be different and perhaps more aggressive than it was at first.
+If the cancer comes back, this means that treatment will be different and maybe stronger than it was at first.
 It’s important for you to talk to your cancer care team.
 They can give you a good idea of what you can expect to happen.
-It may be that your cancer is not likely to be cured, but there are things that can be done to keep it from growing.
+There are things that can be done to keep the cancer from growing.
 You and your family should be clear about the goal of any treatment.